Below are some FAQs: Frequently Asked Questions that you may have. Please get in touch if you need more information or have further questions.

 Q: Do I have to be Referred by a GP/Professional or Will You Contact My GP?

-Your engagement with services is confidential and there is no need for us to inform your GP, unless otherwise agreed at the outset.
-Your details will be held on file for legal purposes only.
-We have strict confidentiality policies in place (see below) and these will be explained to you when you engage with services.
-No one will know you are attending services unless you tell them or you have been referred to us via a third party.
+Your engagement with services is confidential.
+There is no need for us to inform your GP, unless otherwise agreed at the outset.
+Your details are held on file for legal purposes only.
+We have strict confidentiality policies in place (see right).
+These will be explained to you when you engage with services.
+No one will know you are attending services unless you tell them or you have been referred via a third party.

-Therapy gives you the time and space to express your thoughts and feelings in a confidential and safe environment with a qualified professional.
-Sessions allows you to explore, talk about and focus on the problems, issues or difficulties you are experiencing in a constructive way.
+Therapy gives you time and space to express your thoughts and feelings in a confidential and safe environment with a qualified professional.
+Sessions allow you to explore, talk about and focus on the problems, issues or difficulties you are experiencing in a constructive way.

-This can help you to develop self-awareness, a deeper understanding of yourself, and assist you to find solutions to your issues by making changes regarding the unhelpful or difficult thoughts, feelings and behaviours you may be experiencing.
+This can help you to develop self-awareness, find solutions and make changes to the unhelpful or difficult thoughts, feelings and behaviours you may be experiencing.

-It’s important to note that psychotherapy is not a ‘cure’, however, it provides all of the benefits highlighted above (and more) and can help you to cope better with your life, address any difficult or distressful thoughts, feelings and behaviours you may be experiencing and helps you to feel more positive generally.
+It’s important to note that psychotherapy is not a ‘cure’.
+However, it provides all of the benefits highlighted above (and more) and can help you to cope better with your life, address any difficult or distressful thoughts, feelings and behaviours you may be experiencing and helps you to feel more positive generally.

 The number of sessions needed is unique to each client and will depend on your goals, how you use your time between sessions and how much support you have out-with therapy.